 - Crossover: His album with Duke Ellington was conceived by his label as an attempt to reassure his listeners that he wasn't going completely avant-garde, but both he and Ellington were such good musicians that the result is one of the best things that either of them ever did.

-- God-Is-Love Songs: Coltrane was a deeply religious man who had interests in several religions, among them Islam, Buddhishm, and Hinduism.
+- God-Is-Love Songs: Coltrane was a deeply religious man who had interests in several religions, among them Islam, Buddhism, and Hinduism.
 He incorporated musical sounds from these cultures in his own music and recorded an entire album, A Love Supreme devoted to his love for God.

 - In Harmony with Nature: As he explained himself:All a musician can do is get closer to the sources of nature, and so feel that he is in communion with the natural laws.

-- Train Song: "Blue Train."
+- Train Song: "Blue Train".

-- World Music: Later in his career Coltrane's work became more inspired by Arabian and Indian music.
+- World Music: Later in his career, Coltrane's work became more inspired by Arabian and Indian music.
 He even named his son Ravi after Ravi Shankar.